gcallah/work/chaps/bacon.md

 Bacon's critique of the idols is important to the argument of this chapter for two reasons.
 It points *towards* important elements of his inductive method, which will be discussed below, but it does not only do that.
-It also points *back* towards the Fall.
-As a result of the Fall, human and non-human nature became subject to different natural laws.
+It also points *back* towards the fall.
+As a result of the fall, human and non-human nature became subject to different natural laws.
 If we take seriously Bacon's attribution of the name "nature" to the laws governing the behavior of natural objects, we can say that the very "natures" of things changed.
-Human nature -- i.e. the way humans behave *naturally* -- has been corrupted by the Fall in important ways that render men unable to exercise their right over the rest of creation.
+Human nature -- i.e. the way humans behave *naturally* -- has been corrupted by the fall in important ways that render men unable to exercise their right over the rest of creation.
 His doctrine of the idols can therefore be read as his account of what this looks like in the actual practice of investigating nature.
-As we will see below, in the [New Organon]{.underline}'s account of all hitherto scientific practice it is akin to blind wanderings that occasionally happen upon a truth or a useful discovery.
+As we will see below, in *The New Organon*'s account of all hitherto scientific practice it is akin to blind wanderings that occasionally happen upon a truth or a useful discovery.
 It is not due to the skill or method of the inquirers, but dumb luck.

-## Baconian Method as a Labour-Saving Device
+**Baconian Method as a Labour-Saving Device**

 The image of blind wanderings is not the only one Bacon uses to highlight the difference between his method and previous modes of